rijuvenator/DisplacedDimuons/Analysis/README.md

 The following script is deprecated and has been removed, having been replaced by other analyzers and dumpers.

   * **compareTrackerTweak.py** takes 2 nTuples, for two signal points, one produced without a constraint forcing vertex refits to be within the tracker, and one with produced with it.
 For the purposes of this analysis, we need to _remove_ the constraint (namely, set it to something large).
 This script, and its corresponding plotter script **plotTrackerTweak.py**, produce gen L<sub>xy</sub> distributions and efficiency as a function of gen L<sub>xy</sub>, and show the efficiency gain from removing the constraint, as well as the difference in distributions for large L<sub>xy</sub>.

+<a name="test"></a>
+## Test
+`test/` contains several important testing scripts.
+They are standalone python or shell scripts that are specifically aimed at testing various libraries: _Primitives_, _Selections_, all the _Analyzers_, and the dump functionality of _Primitives_.
+These scripts generally run successfully if there are no syntax errors or other issues in the whole analysis ecosystem.